PreethamRavula/ROS-Basics-Course/README.md

 So, Basically ROS is a frame work that enables us to do all these processes, it provides us with a background to process these nodes and manage communications between them.

                                             **END OF CHAPTER - 2**

+Chapter 3:

+ROS Topics:

+A topic is like a pipe, ROS nodes use topics to publish information to other nodes, so that they can communicate.

+We can find all the topics using the following command: rostopic list

+to find a specifc topic: rostopic list | grep 'Topic_name'

+To find information about a specific topic we can us the command:  rostopic info <Topic_name>

+To display the output of the topic in real time we can use the Command: rostopic echo <Topic_name>

+Publisher: Publisher is a node that keeps publishing a message into the topic.

+If messages are large and want to display only a last line we can use: rostopic echo <Topic_name> -n1

+Messages:

+Topics handles information through messages, we can also send custom messages, but is best to use default messages available, they stored in .msg files of msg folder of the package

+To get information about a message we can use the command: rosmsg show <message>

+Steps to create our own publisher:

+1)Create your own package in the catkin_ws src folder using the command:catkin_create_pkg <package_name> <package_dependencies>

+2)After the package is created in the src folder of the package create the python script of publisher using touch Command.

+3)Give the script executable permissions, after that create a launch folder using the mkdir command.

+4)create the launch script using the command touch launch/launch_filename.launch_file.

+5)Inside the launch file based on the syntax give the package name, file type, node name and output type within the node tag.

+                                                  *END OF CHAPTER-3*